FunctionalJerk/FunctionalJerk.github.io/pages/media.md

 ></iframe>
 --->

 My first and only streaming gig, kindly provided by Toplap Düsseldorf.
-Visit Toplap-Düsseldorf on [Twitter](https://twitter.com/ToplapD), [Facebook](https://www.facebook.com/ToplapD/) or [YouTube](https://www.youtube.com/@toplapddorf)!

-I will try to have this embedded, meanwhile you can [watch it on YouTube](https://www.youtube.com/watch?v=d6bMp0vQqq4&t=378s).
+I will try to get this embedded, meanwhile you can [watch it on YouTube](https://www.youtube.com/watch?v=d6bMp0vQqq4&t=378s).

 ---